cognitivetech/Emotional-Intelligence-Curated/README.md

     > - Empathy: emotional sensitivity to others; a talent for tuning into others’ feelings, and reading their unspoken messages
     > - Handling relationships: grace in dealing with others–strong social skills are the key to popularity, leadership, and interpersonal effectiveness
 * [Daniel Goleman's five components of emotional intelligence](https://web.sonoma.edu/users/s/swijtink/teaching/philosophy_101/paper1/goleman.htm)
-* [Emotional Intelligence Series](https://johnmaxwellleadershippodcast.com/episodes/john-maxwell-emotional-intelligence) - John Maxwell Leadership Podcast
-  > In this series, John Maxwell references the book Emotional Intelligence by Daniel Goleman and shares five attributes of an emotionally intelligent leader.
 * [Emotional Intelligence Has 12 Elements.
 Which Do You Need to Work On?](https://hbr.org/2017/02/emotional-intelligence-has-12-elements-which-do-you-need-to-work-on) by Daniel Goleman and Richard E. Boyatzis (2017)
   > ![](https://i.imgur.com/KXCysSh.png)